Improved torsion point attacks on SIDH variants: Introduction

-Notice that this problem gives the attacker more information than the `pure' isogeny problem, where the goal is to find an isogeny between two given curves without any further hints.
-The best known way to break SIDH by treating it as a pure isogeny problem is a claw-finding approach on the isogeny graph having both classical and quantum complexity $O(\sqrt\None\cdot\polylog(p))$~\cite{DBLP:conf/crypto/JaquesS19}. \footnote{ Note that the naïve meet-in-the-middle approach has prohibitively large memory requirements.
-Collision finding à la van~Oorschot--Wiener thus performs better in practice, although its time complexity is worse in theory ~\cite{DBLP:journals/iacr/AdjCCMR18}. } However, Problem~\ref{torsion} could be easier than finding isogenies in general, and indeed a line of work started in~\cite{Petit2017} and continuing with this paper suggests that this may hold at least for some instantiations.
+The best known way to break SIDH by treating it as a pure isogeny problem is a claw-finding approach on the isogeny graph having classical complexity $\bigO( \sqrt\None\cdot\polylog(p))$ and no known quantum speedups viable in reality~\cite{DBLP:conf/crypto/JaquesS19}. \footnote{ Note that the naïve meet-in-the-middle approach has prohibitively large memory requirements.
+Collision finding à la van~Oorschot--Wiener thus performs better in practice, although its time complexity is worse in theory ~\cite{DBLP:journals/iacr/AdjCCMR18}. } However, it is clear that \ref{torsion} provides the attacker with more information than the \enquote{pure} supersingular isogeny problem, where the goal is to find an isogeny between two given supersingular elliptic curves without any further hints or restrictions.

-The additional torsion-point information clearly does aid \emph{active} attackers: In 2016, Galbraith, Petit, Shani, and Ti~\cite{galbraith2016security} presented an active attack against SIDH that sends manipulated key-exchange messages and checks whether the key exchange succeeds, recovering the secret within $O({\log \None})$ queries.
-To mitigate this attack, \cite{galbraith2016security}~proposes using the Fujisaki--Okamoto transform, which generically renders a CPA-secure public-key encryption scheme CCA-secure and therefore makes those so-called \emph{reaction attacks} impossible. \emph{Supersingular Isogeny Key Encapsulation}, or \emph{SIKE}~\cite{azarderakhsh2019supersingular} for short, is essentially the result of applying (a variant of) the Fujisaki--Okamoto transform to SIDH.
-It is the only isogeny-based submission to NIST's standardization project for post-quantum cryptography~\cite{nistpqc} and is currently a contender in Round 2 of the process.
+The first indication that additional torsion-point information could be exploited to attack a supersingular isogeny-based cryptosystem was an active key-reuse attack against SIDH published in 2016~\cite{galbraith2016security} by Galbraith, Petit, Shani, and Ti.
+In~\cite{galbraith2016security} the attacker sends key-exchange messages with manipulated torsion points and detects whether the key exchange succeeds.
+This allows recovery of the secret key within $O({\log \None})$ queries.
+To mitigate this attack, \cite{galbraith2016security}~proposes using the Fujisaki--Okamoto transform, which generically renders a CPA-secure public-key encryption scheme CCA-secure, and therefore thwarts those so-called \emph{reaction attacks}.
+The resulting scheme \emph{Supersingular Isogeny Key Encapsulation}, or \emph{SIKE}~\cite{azarderakhsh2019supersingular} for short, is the only isogeny-based submission to NIST's standardization project for post-quantum cryptography~\cite{nistpqc}, and is currently a Round 3 \enquote{Alternate Candidate}.